 Starr County ranch to receive historical marker

-Another one of Starr County's many historical features is being officially recognized by the Texas Historical Commission next month.
+Another one of Starr County's many historic features is being recognized by the Texas Historical Commission next month.
 Rancho San Jose de la Mulada, located along Farm-to-Market Road 3167, is being recognized by the commission with an official Texas Historical Marker.

 Comments